AlCash07/ACTL/doc/actl/functional/function_traits.rst

 Function traits
 ********************************

-:struct:`ac::function_traits` provides information about a function, such as return and parameter types.
+Function traits provide information about a function, such as return and parameter types.
 The following function types are supported: